 GUYS & GALS GOLF CLUB

 The Country Roads Guys and Gals Golf Club is very active.
 No matter what the weather has in store, there is always time for golf.
 Our club has approximately 270 members and we welcome more.
 Meetings are every Monday morning at 8 a.m. in the Ballroom.

 We have six golf courses to choose from each week.
 Every two weeks we do a Guys & Gals Fun Golf on Saturdays and once a month we play at the Yuma Golf & Country Club.
 Through our volunteer Course Coordinators, we are able to play these courses at preset preferred times and at reduced rates.
 In November there is a Thanksgiving

 Turkey shoot and in February the Shoot for Chocolates.

 The big golf event of the year is the CAN/AM Net Challenge & BBQ in January.
-If the Canadians win, then the Americans serve the BBQ, and if the Canadians are the winners, they serve the Americans.
+If the Canadians win, then the Americans serve the BBQ, and if the Americans are the winners, then the Canadians serve the BBQ.
 Here in Country Roads our two countries are like one, we compete, party and treat each other the same.

 In February we generally take a two-day trip to Emerald Canyon in Parker, AZ.

 While Country Roads does not have a golf course, we do have putting greens and a golf cage that can be used for practice by residents.